Mike's high-school graduation home button. years

 Down at the lake on a much quieter day

-The hamlet where we lived was called Continental Village, located in a political entity called Philipstown; Philipstown constitutes the western third of Putnam County, the only part that votes for Democrats.
-Somewhere in the Village, probably along Canopus Creek, was the site of a supply depot for Washington’s army.
+The hamlet where we lived was called Garrison.
+It was located in a township called Philipstown; Philipstown constitutes the western third of Putnam County, the only part that votes for Democrats.
+The specific neighborhood was Continental Village, a housing development built along a stream that fed an artificial lake.
+Somewhere in the Village, probably along Canopus Creek, was the site of a supply depot (thus Garrison) for Washington’s army.
 This was burnt to the ground by British forces during Washington’s initial retreat.
 The place reeks of history.

 Our house was halfway up a hill looming over the lake, about four-hundred feet above sea level.
 It felt higher, especially when you walked up the dirt road from the nearest paved street.
 It was set back about a quarter-mile from the water; no one was going to be diving off our deck.
 Through the trees we could see a few homes on the opposite shore.